Stress Fractures of the Foot

 • bunions (hallux valgus).

 Other people have weaker than normal bones (osteoporosis) which make fractures more likely.
-These are call insufficiency fractures instead.
+These are called insufficiency fractures instead.

 Navicular Stress Fracture